Becoming a Member

 We can provide online support to the family following diagnosis.
 This can entail emotional support and support to understand your child’s ASC and help to develop and implement strategies.

-REACH has an extensive support network which includes Family Support Workers, a Speech and Language Therapist and also a wealth of information and support from other parents.
-Our family support workers can advise on a range of problems, for example:
+REACH has an extensive support network which includes a Family Support Worker and also a wealth of information and support from other parents.
+Our family support worker can advise on a range of problems, for example:

 - Issues relating to Education, Health, Social Work and other outside agencies